Pirates vs. Rangers Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 36 hits with five doubles, seven home runs, 23 walks and 19 RBI.
-He's also stolen four bases.
+- Andrew McCutchen has 38 hits with five doubles, seven home runs, 23 walks and 19 RBI.
+He's also stolen five bases.

 McCutchen Recent Games